NYPL/ami-preservation/docs/pages/preservationLab/opticalMedia/dvdProcessing/service-copies.md

 # Generating Service Copies
 {: .no_toc }

 Our approach to generating MP4 service copies from ISO disc images of DVDs has evolved over the years.
 Unlike other media formats, creating an MP4 service copy from a DVD requires decisions that may not fully capture the experience of viewing the DVD on a native DVD player or even in software like VLC, which more faithfully reproduces menu navigation and interactive features.
-However, these choices are necessary to ensure accessible, high-quality service copies of these media objects.
+However, these choices are necessary to ensure accessible, streamable service copies of these media objects.

 ## Table of contents
 {: .no_toc .text-delta }